-- The practice worked closely with other organisations and with the local community in planning how services were provided to ensure that they meet patients' needs. - Patients said it was not always easy to make an appointment with a named GP although there was continuity of care, with urgent appointments available the same day. - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
+- Practice staff reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group to secure improvements to services where these were identified. - Patients said they found it easy to make an appointment and there were urgent appointments available the same day. - The practice facilitated appointments to meet the needs of patients.
+We were told how the GPs had been trained to use specialist equipment to perform a procedure, normally carried out by a practice nurse for a patient who worked away all week so they could offer the patient the treatment on a Saturday at the extended hours clinic (when there was no nurse on duty). - The practice had good facilities and was well equipped to treat patients and meet their needs. - Information about how to complain was available and easy to understand and evidence showed the practice responded quickly to issues raised.
 Learning from complaints was shared with staff and other stakeholders.